Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - **crag**: a high, rough mass of rock that sticks out from the land around it.
 - greenhorn: a person who's not experienced.
 - indefatigable: always determined and energetic in trying to achieve something, and never willing to admit defeat.
-- furlough: a period of time when a soldier, worker, or prisoner is allowed to be absent, to return temporarily to their own home (or of an employee absent, because the company don't have enough money/work)
+- furloughed: a period of time when a soldier, worker, or prisoner is allowed to be absent, to return temporarily to their own home (or of an employee absent, because the company don't have enough money/work)
 - alabaster: an almost transparent, white stone, often used for making decorative objects.
 - pearlescent: having a surface that seems to shine with different colors.
 - abraded: to remove part of the surface of something by rubbing.